danilop/yas3fs/README.md

 On EC2 the command line doesn't need any information on the actual server and can easily be used within an [Auto Scaling](http://aws.amazon.com/autoscaling/) group.

-To mount an S3 bucket without using SNS (i.e. single node):
+To mount an S3 bucket without using SNS (i.e. for a single node):

     yas3fs.py /path/to/mount --url=s3://bucket/path

+To persist file system metadata such as attr/xattr yas3fs is using S3 User Metadata.
+To mount an S3 bucket without actually writing metadata in it, e.g. because it is a bucket you mainly use as a repository and not as a file system, you can use the `--no-metadata` option.

+To mount an S3 bucket using SNS and listening to an SQS endpoint:

+    yas3fs.py /path/to/mount --url=s3://bucket/path --topic TOPIC-ARN --new-queue

 To mount an S3 bucket using SNS and listening to an HTTP endpoint:

     yas3fs.py /path/to/mount --url=s3://bucket/path --topic TOPIC-ARN --ec2-hostname --port N

 On EC2 the security group must allow inbound traffic from SNS on the selected port.

-To mount an S3 bucket using SNS and listening to an SQS endpoint:

-    yas3fs.py /path/to/mount --url=s3://bucket/path --topic TOPIC-ARN --new-queue

 I strongly suggest to start yas3fs for the first time with the `-d` (debug) option, to see if there is any error.
 When everything works it can be interrupted (with `^C`) and restarted to run in background